|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed May 5, 1944

-Smith was a graduate of Chaffey College and was VMB-413's commander of the guard during August 1943 until his death on May 5, 1944.
-Jones was a graduate of North Georgia Military College.
+Glenn Willard Smith nicknamed "Smitty" was a graduate of Chaffey College and enlisted in the U. S. Marine Corps.
+During August 1943 he served as VMB-413's commander of the guard until his death on May 5, 1944.
+Ralph Milton Jones Jr. was a graduate of North Georgia Military College.

 Rick Ray adds:

-During March 2001 portions of the wreckage were reportedly scrapped
+In March 2001 portions of the wreckage were reportedly scrapped by a local.

 Recovery of Remains